Observation of charmonium sequential suppression in heavy-ion collisions at the Relativistic Heavy Ion Collider

 The inclusive $\psi$(2S) to J/$\psi$ double ratio as a function of $\langle N_{\rm part}\rangle$ is shown in the left panel of Fig.~\ref{fig_phy_cent} for Ru+Ru and Zr+Zr collisions at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV.
-It shows a hint of decreasing trend from peripheral to central collisions, consistent with the expected increasing hot medium effect towards central collisions.
-These results are compared to similar measurements in Pb+Pb collisions at $\sqrt{s_{_{\rm NN}}}$ = 17.3 GeV \cite{NA50:2006yzz} and 5.02 TeV \cite{Hushnud:2023kwf}.
-While all three measurements are consistent within uncertainties at comparable $\langle N_{\rm part} \rangle$ values, the centrality dependence trend observed in $\sqrt{s_{_{\rm NN}}}$ = 200 GeV Ru+Ru and Zr+Zr collisions seems to more closely resemble the measurements at 17.3 GeV than those at 5.02 TeV.
+The upper limit with 95\% confidence level for the 0--20\% centrality is determined using the Feldman–Cousins method \cite{Feldman:1997qc}.
+A hint of decreasing trend from peripheral to central collisions is seen, consistent with the expected increasing hot medium effect towards central collisions.
+These results are compared to similar measurements in Pb+Pb collisions at $\sqrt{s_{_{\rm NN}}}$ = 17.3 GeV \cite{NA50:2006yzz} and 5.02 TeV \cite{ALICE:2022jeh}.
+While all three measurements are consistent within uncertainties at comparable $\langle N_{\rm part} \rangle$ values, the double ratio in 17.3 GeV Pb+Pb collisions also shows a decreasing trend from peripheral to central collisions, which is not seen at 5.02 TeV.
 The observed behavior is likely resulting from the interplay between dissociation and regeneration, both of which are dependent on collision energy.

-The result integrated over centrality, shown in the right panel of Fig.~\ref{fig_phy_cent}, is 0.41 $\pm$ 0.10 (stat) $\pm$ 0.03 (syst) $\pm$ 0.02 (ref), where the third term represents the uncertainty in $p$+$p$ reference.
-It deviates from unity by 5.6 standard deviations.
+The double ratio integrated over centrality, shown in the right panel of Fig.~\ref{fig_phy_cent}, is 0.41 $\pm$ 0.10 (stat) $\pm$ 0.03 (syst) $\pm$ 0.02 (ref), where the last term represents the uncertainty in $p$+$p$ reference.
+It deviates from unity by 5.6 standard deviations ($\sigma$).
 Since the inclusive J/$\psi$ suppression arises partially from the suppression of $\psi$(2S) that feeds down to J/$\psi$, the double ratio for directly produced $\psi$(2S) and J/$\psi$ is expected to be even smaller than the inclusive double ratio.
 This provides clear evidence that $\psi$(2S) is significantly more suppressed than J/$\psi$ in those heavy-ion collisions at RHIC with respect to $p$+$p$ collisions, consistent with the expected sequential suppression pattern.
 The double ratio in Ru+Ru and Zr+Zr collisions is also lower than the interpolated value at mid-rapidity for $p$+Au collisions at $\sqrt{s_{_{\rm NN}}}$ = 200 GeV.
-The significance of the difference is about 3 standard deviations, suggesting the presence of hot medium effects beyond the CNM effects.
+The significance of the difference is about 3$\sigma$, suggesting the presence of hot medium effects beyond CNM effects.